kaltura/playkit-js/docs/configuration.md

 >>    }
 >>};
 >>```
->> The player will choose default captions language by the following logic:
+>> The player will choose the default captions language using the following logic:
 >> 1. **Locale language** - If there are captions in the user's system language then this language will be selected.
 >> 2. **Manifest default language** - If a default language is specified in the manifest file then this language will be selected.
 >> 3. **First language in manifest** - The first language specified in the manifest file will be selected.